wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 ### Insecure Deserialization

 Deserialization rebuilds an object from a byte or text stream.
-When that stream is attacker-controlled, a weak deserializer can be coerced into constructing arbitrary types — the classic route to remote code execution and data tampering.
-Read the [OWASP Deserialization Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Deserialization_Cheat_Sheet.html) for the gadget-chain mechanics and the per-language defences; the controls below are what to apply in WSO2 code.
+When that stream is attacker-controlled, a weak deserializer can be coerced into constructing arbitrary types, the classic route to remote code execution and data tampering.
+Read the [OWASP Deserialization Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Deserialization_Cheat_Sheet.html) for the gadget-chain mechanics and the per-language defenses; the controls below are what to apply in WSO2 code.

 Two rules apply regardless of stack: never hand an untrusted stream to a generic decoder, and treat a deserialization failure as a security event.
-Add an integrity check (a digital signature or HMAC) over any serialized payload that crosses a trust boundary, and log every deserialization failure — an unexpected type or a thrown exception is a signal worth alerting on, not swallowing.
+Add an integrity check (a digital signature or HMAC) over any serialized payload that crosses a trust boundary, and log every deserialization failure: an unexpected type or a thrown exception is a signal worth alerting on, not swallowing.

 === "Java stack"

     Prefer JSON or XML with a typed mapper over native Java serialization for any cross-trust-boundary payload.
-Where Java serialization is unavoidable, allow-list the classes that may be reconstructed — deny by default.
+Where Java serialization is unavoidable, allow-list the classes that may be reconstructed and deny by default.

     A serialization filter gives you class allow-listing at the deserializer: `ObjectInputFilter` (JEP 290).
-The filter is built into every JDK any supported WSO2 product runs on — JEP 290 shipped in Java 9 and was backported to Java 6, 7, and 8, so no supported runtime needs a third-party library for this.
+The filter is built into every JDK any supported WSO2 product runs on: JEP 290 shipped in Java 9 and was backported to Java 6, 7, and 8, so no supported runtime needs a third-party library for this.
 Set it globally for the JVM, for example `-Djdk.serialFilter=com.wso2.expected.**;!*`, which permits the expected package tree and rejects everything else.
-On JDK 17+ you can additionally layer context-specific filters through a filter factory — `ObjectInputFilter.Config.setSerialFilterFactory(...)` (JEP 415) — to combine a JVM-wide filter with per-context ones.
+On JDK 17+ you can additionally layer context-specific filters through a filter factory, `ObjectInputFilter.Config.setSerialFilterFactory(...)` (JEP 415), to combine a JVM-wide filter with per-context ones.

     When filtering must be scoped to a single deserializer rather than the whole JVM, set a per-stream filter in code with `ObjectInputStream.setObjectInputFilter(...)`.
 As a code-level alternative, subclass `java.io.ObjectInputStream` and override `resolveClass()` to allow-list expected types, throwing `InvalidClassException` for anything else: